 How to write a will

 A will does not need to be complex for it to be binding — but it would have a legal once over (read: Should not be typed one-handed as a list draft on your phone during your commute.)
 To cut down on costs, many people find it helpful to begin with an online template, then schedule a short review with a lawyer to make sure that all i’s are dotted, t’s are crossed, and you haven’t overlooked any key points, such as witness signatures, which could render the entire will void.
-Once all is said and done, a basic will can cost about $60 for an online service to $150 for an attorney to complete.
+Once all is said and done, a basic will can cost about $69 for an online service like Trust & Will to $150 for an attorney to complete.

 “We don’t own a house or a car, but I knew that I wanted to write a will when my husband and I went on our first trip without our son,” says Blake, mom of a one-year-old.
 “We found a template online, and were able to use the same lawyer my parents used to look through it.
 We were only billed about two hours of time, which was worth it to make sure it was airtight.”

 To get the best of both worlds, you can use an online service, like Willing, which walks you through the process step-by-step.
 The service was designed by some of the most respected attorneys in the world to provide you with a complete estate planning package customized to your specific needs.
 This includes a last will and testament, living will for medical emergencies, power of attorney for finances, and a revocable living trust or transfer deed to keep your home out of probate.